Use of Nitrogen in Reflow soldering in the PCBA process consideration becomes a common during reflow soldering.

-In reflow soldering process when paste is heated in presence of oxygen will form oxides which are non solderable surfaces and results poor wetting of molten alloy on printed circuit boards.
+The reflow soldering process when paste is heated in presence of oxygen will form oxides which are non solderable surfaces and result in poor wetting of molten alloy on printed circuit boards.

 Use of Nitrogen in Reflow soldering required

-So if we are using finer size solder particles means more providing more surface of oxidation that increase soldering defects.
+So if we are using finer size solder particles it means more providing more surface of oxidation that increases soldering defects.

-For solid joint formation require that oven will run with low level oxygen level as possible to reduce oxidation.
+Oxygen Levels:- For solid joint formation require that the oven will run with low level oxygen level as possible to reduce oxidation.

-The oxygen level measure in parts per million PPM.The normal environment contain 21% oxygen which is almost 210,000 ppm.
-But the most of oven having option to at less than 100 ppm oxygen Environment.
+The oxygen level measured in parts per million PPM.The normal environment contains 21% oxygen which is almost 210,000 ppm.
+But the most of the oven has the option to at less than 100 ppm oxygen Environment.

 Benefits use of N2 in a Reflow Soldering Process